XeroDays/Idris.Umbraco.Folder.IconPicker/README.md

 **Folder Icon Picker** is an Umbraco plugin that enables users to select icons from a specified folder containing images and SVG files.
 This tool integrates seamlessly into the Umbraco CMS, allowing users to browse and select icons directly for document types or compositions.

+You can check the nuget package from here : <a href="https://www.nuget.org/packages/Idris.Umbraco.Folder.IconPicker/#readme-body-tab">Click here</a>

 ## Features

 - **Customizable Folder Selection**: Users can define a folder containing icons (images and SVGs) for the plugin to read.